The CADE ATP System Competition

 systems to the demonstration division.

-are automatically entered into their divisions, to provide benchmarks
+entered into their demonstration divisions, to provide benchmarks

 against which progress can be judged.

-Prover9 2009-11A is automatically entered into the FOF division, to provide
+Prover9 1109a is automatically entered into the FOF demonstration division,

-A system description must be provided for each ATP system entered, using
+A system description must be provided for each ATP system, using this

 The schema has the following sections:

-- Architecture.
-This section introduces the ATP system, and describes
+This section introduces the ATP system, and describes the calculus and

-- Strategies.
-This section describes the search strategies used, why
+This section describes the search strategies used, why they are effective,

 Any strategy tuning that is based on specific problems' characteristics